QuantumKitHub/PEPSKit.jl/docs/src/examples/3d_ising_partition_function/index.md

 Similarly, the numerator ``\langle \psi | T | \psi \rangle`` is nothing more than an `InfiniteSquareNetwork` consisting of three layers corresponding to the ket, transfer operator and bra objects.
-This object can also be constructed and contracted in a straightforward way, after we can again compute its `network_value`.
+This object can also be constructed and contracted in a straightforward way, so we can again compute its `network_value`.

-So to define our cost function, we just need to construct the transfer operator as an [`InfinitePEPO`](@ref), contruct the both relevant infinite 2D contractible networks from the current PEPS and this transfer operator, and specify a contraction algorithm we can use to compute the values of these two networks.
+To define our cost function, we then need to construct the transfer operator as an [`InfinitePEPO`](@ref), construct the two infinite 2D contractible networks for the numerator and denominator from the current PEPS and this transfer operator, and specify a contraction algorithm we can use to compute the values of these two networks.
 In addition, we'll specify the specific reverse rule algorithm that will be used to compute the gradient of this cost function.